Triangle Shirtwaist Factory fire: Aftermath

+Contemporary reporting noted that by midnight, 130 of the approximately 700 employees had been taken to the morgue for identification, with bodies still being lowered from the fire-swept upper floors at the rate of one a minute; Coroner Holtzhauer estimated the total death toll would reach 250, while firefighters responding to the first alarm found 30 bodies on the pavements of Washington Place and Greene Street, nearly all of them women and girls.
 Although early estimates of the death toll ranged from 141 to 148, almost all later references agree that 146 people died as a result of the fire: 123 women and girls and 23 men.
 Of the victims whose ages are known, the oldest victim was 43-year-old Providenza Panno and the youngest were 14-year-olds Kate Leone and Rosaria "Sara" Maltese.
 Most victims died of burns, asphyxiation, blunt impact injuries, or a combination of the three.

 The first person to jump was a man.
 Another man was seen kissing a young woman at a window before they both jumped to their deaths.
+The New York Times described the scene in detail: a 13-year-old girl hung by her fingertips from a 10th floor window sill for three minutes before flames reached her hands; five girls smashed through a window pane together and were crushed on the pavement below; a girl leaping for the fire ladder—which reached only to the 6th floor—struck a life net and was picked up with her back broken.
+Chief Croker initially estimated 25 dead, then revised the count to 65 based on bodies on the streets and reports from inside, before bodies found on the 9th floor and in the elevator shaft sent the total beyond all previous estimates.

 Bodies of victims were taken to Charities Pier (also called Misery Lane), located at 26th Street and the East River, for identification by friends and relatives.
 Victims were interred in 16 different cemeteries.
 Twenty-two victims of the fire were buried by the Hebrew Free Burial Association in a special section at Mount Richmond Cemetery.
 In some instances, their tombstones refer to the fire.
 Six victims remained unidentified until 2011, when Michael Hirsch, a historian, completed four years of researching newspaper articles and other sources for missing persons and was able to identify each of them by name.
 Those six victims were buried together in the Cemetery of the Evergreens in Brooklyn.
 Originally interred elsewhere on the grounds, their remains now lie beneath a monument to the tragedy, a large marble slab featuring a kneeling woman.